Robert Pires: Personal life

 In 1992, during his initial year at Metz, Pires met his first wife, Nathalie.
 The two were married for six years and divorced in 2003.
 Pires told The Daily Mirror that his divorce had ruined him and affected him professionally, interfering with his concentration and sleep.
 He also blamed it for his odd behavior, such as publicly fighting with French coach Raymond Domenech in early 2004.

 Shortly after the split from Nathalie, Pires met French model Jessica Lemarie through mutual friends.
 On 10 August 2005, she gave birth to the couple's first child, Naia.
-Since then, Lemarie and Pires have since married and had a son named Theo, born 11 July 2007.
+Since then, Lemarie and Pires have married and had a son named Theo, born 11 July 2007.

 On 17 January 2012, Pires became an ambassador for Grassroot Soccer, an international non-profit that uses the power of football to educate, inspire, and mobilize communities to stop the spread of HIV.